autodiag2/autodiag/README.md

 # autodiag
 Automotive diagnostic software with many protocols.
- - Read the codes through OBD/UDS.
+ - Read the codes through OBD/UDS with a list maintained at [database](https://github.com/autodiag2/database).
- - Read sensors values.
+ - Read and curve sensors values (signals eg. obdb).
- - Curve sensors values.
- - Simulate ELM327 devices with a high degree of accuracy (even not very usefull features ^^).
+ - Simulate ELM327, doip devices with a high degree of accuracy.
  - Record and replay exchange with vehicle.
+ - Perform dyno test.

 <table>
   <tr>